This content is sponsored by Wells Fargo.

 In utilizing CDFIs, businesses can obtain emergency grants and low-cost loans along with coaching and training to help revamp their business models.

-“So many of our small businesses aren’t just shops and services; they’re reservoirs of wisdom and accumulated expertise,” said Ramon Jacobson, executive director of LISC DC, “We need to help them now so they’ll be there later.”
+“So many of our small businesses aren’t just shops and services; they’re reservoirs of wisdom and accumulated expertise,” said Ramon Jacobson, executive director of LISC DC, a non-profit CDFI that supports small businesses in the nation’s capital.
+“We need to help them now so they’ll be there later.”

-A second local success story is JC Lofton Tailors on U Street in Northwest D.C. where the company’s owner, Eddie Lofton, applied for and received a $10,000 LISC grant, with support from the Open for Business Fund.
+A similar success story came at JC Lofton Tailors on U Street in Northwest D.C. where the company’s owner, Eddie Lofton, applied for and received a $10,000 LISC grant last year.

 Lofton is a longtime tailor whose grandfather was the first African American to own a tailoring shop and tailoring school in the District.